English-only movement: Contemporary

 On January 22, 2009, voters in Nashville, Tennessee rejected a proposal under a referendum election to make "Nashville the largest city in the United States to prohibit the government from using languages other than English, with exceptions allowed for issues of health and safety."
 The initiative failed by a vote of 57% to 43%.

 In March 2012, Republican presidential candidate Rick Santorum was criticized by some Republican delegates from Puerto Rico when he publicly took the position that Puerto Rico, a Spanish-speaking territory, should be required to make English its primary language as a condition of statehood.

 In 2015 during a debate, then Republican presidential candidate Donald Trump said, "This is a country where we speak English, not Spanish."

 On February 6, 2019, the 116th Congress introduced a bill in House establishing English as the official language of the United States.
 The House of Representatives named it the English Language Unity Act of 2019.
 Within this bill, there is a framework for implementation.
 They strive to enforce English as the only language by testing it during the naturalization process.
 This bill has yet to be passed.

+Another English Language Unity Act was introduced by Congresswoman Marjorie Taylor Greene in 2025, which has also yet to be passed.

 In 2023 then U.S. senator and current U.S. Vice President JD Vance introduced a bill that would have established English as the official language of the United States.

+On March 1, 2025, President Donald Trump issued Executive Order 14224 titled "Designating English as the Official Language of The United States" in which he stated "From the founding of our Republic, English has been used as our national language.
+Our Nation's historic governing documents, including the Declaration of Independence and the Constitution, have all been written in English.
+It is therefore long past time that English is declared as the official language of the United States. [...]
+Accordingly, this order designates English as the official language of the United States."